 Grenadines and St. Vincent have appeared in films such as Pirates of the Caribbean.
-The islands, like much of the West Indies, were colonized by the British before becoming independent in 1979.
+Like much of the West Indies, the islands were colonized by the British before becoming independent in 1979.
 The Arawak Indian tribe’s heritage is preserved through traditional meals and practices.

-Because each island has its own particular characteristics, it is worthwhile to visit a few to properly appreciate their vast diversity.
+Because each island has particular characteristics, it is worthwhile to visit a few to appreciate their vast diversity properly.
 Mustique is an excellent alternative for people seeking the ultimate and most exclusive luxury experiences.
 Meet and eat with celebrities who frequently rent the island’s private villas.

 Those seeking complete peace and quiet might visit the spectacular Horseshoe Reef in the Tobago Cays.
 Or, for more private underwater excursions, travel to the rugged islands of Petit St. Vincent and Martinique.

 You’ll note that music is at the core of Grenadine culture, with a number of blues and jazz events held throughout the year.
-Live music may be found across the bustling islands of Bequia and Union, as well as in many of the excellent bars and restaurants.
+Live music may be found across the bustling islands of Bequia and Union and in many of the excellent bars and restaurants.

 Tobago Cays, a line of deserted islands designated as a natural reserve, are ideal for snorkeling or scuba diving.
 At the same time, Saltwhistle Bay Beach invites you to spend the day swimming and relaxing in the shade.

-Kingstown is a bustling capital that has a busy port and a plethora of restaurants and stores that entice visitors to remain for a few days.
+Kingstown is a bustling capital with a busy port and a plethora of restaurants and stores that entice visitors to remain for a few days.
 On your next charter boat excursion here, enjoy world-class restaurants and luxury amenities.

 5: The Bahamas

-There are almost 700 islands protected by an enormous reef, with a variety of attractions ranging from peaceful anchorages off glistening white beaches with game fishing, snorkeling, and simply soaking in the sun to the world-class golf courses, boutiques, spas, and 5-star luxury resorts.
+There are almost 700 islands protected by an enormous reef, with various attractions ranging from peaceful anchorages off glistening white beaches with game fishing, snorkeling, and simply soaking in the sun to world-class golf courses, boutiques, spas, and 5-star luxury resorts.

-The majority of which are uninhabited islands, and provide a diverse selection of crewed yacht charter destinations.
+Most of these are uninhabited islands and provide a diverse selection of crewed yacht charter destinations.
 This is the beauty of the Bahamas.

 Because of their proximity to Florida, the Bahamas are a popular winter hideaway.
 Their mild climate makes them a year-round magnet for yachts from all over the world.
 Despite having all of the contemporary conveniences of the mainland, the Bahamas preserve a laid-back Caribbean way of life and flavor in their island culture and warm welcome.